Three Cheese, Seafood And Asparagus Risotto

 I Actually DO Like Veggies (Foodbuzz Tastemaker Product Review)

 If I do a review, I don’t suddenly have to lose my warped sense of humor and start talking in a high faluting accent and use really large words do I?
 I can do the review and just be me, right?
 Because I willingly am making a post that doesn’t involve mass quantities of chocolate, heavy cream, snack cakes or pork.
 That alone gives me the right to have fun doesn’t it?
-Although thinking about it, talking in a high faluting accent and using really large words is quite in line with my personality ANYWAY, so that works too. :-D
+Although thinking about it, talking in a high faluting accent and using really large words is quite in line with my personality ANYWAY, so that works too. 😀

 Seriously though… or maybe I should say, “moving on” (hehehe… did you notice that it has been a while since I’ve said that?), I was lucky enough to be chosen as one of the Foodbuzz Tastemakers to try a Birds Eye product that will be coming out in stores soon.
 I was tickled to be chosen and even more tickled to eat the veggies.
 Even if they didn’t come covered in chocolate.
 Is that showing veggie love or what?!
 I received this *points down*